-If you are an IT manager or CIO, the aim for this course is to have it pay for itself 10 times over within two years, because automation isn't just good for SecOps/DevOps, it can save money, too.
-Besides, PowerShell is also simply fun to use.
+If you are an IT manager or CIO, the aim for this course is to have it pay for itself 10 times over within two years, because automation isn't just good for SecOps/ DevOps, it can save money, too.

 This course is designed for systems engineers, security architects, and the Security Operations (SecOps) team.
-The focus of the course is on how to automate those Windows-related Critical Security Controls that are the most effective, but also the most difficult to implement, especially in large environments.
+The focus of the course is on how to automate the NSA Top 10 Mitigations and the CIS Critical Security Controls related to Windows, especially the ones that are difficult to implement in large environments.